Creating a Video Clip Using the Live Module

-- Clips cannot be created from encrypted live streams./li>
+- Clips cannot be created from encrypted live streams.

 Navigating the clip editor

-To open the clip editor, open the Live module, click on an event name and then click Create Clip.
+To open the clip editor, open the Live module, click on an event name and then click Create Clip in the left navigation.
 The clip editor will open.

 Note that all times in the clipping interface are based around the UTC time that the video data was received by Brightcove.
 This is a necessary adjustment to account for streams that have exceeded the VOD window (run more than 24 hours).
 When a video has exceeded that window, the time we get back from the player can no longer reliably be used to generate clips.